damemay/cprint/README.md

+simple utilities for printing in C, written with lowest possible memory usage and code size in goal

 # ctable
-minimalistic table generator written in C
+minimalistic table generator
 - depends only on standard library and posix (regex)
 - supports unicode characters, ansi color codes
 - asan-tested for no memory leaks or overflows
-- lowest possible memory usage and code size
 - all functions documented in [samples](samples/table_colors.c)

 ## example